MachineLemonade/docs/docs/astronomer-ui.md

 1. Change the name + description of your deployment
 2. See what version of Airflow + Astronomer your deployment is running
 3. Insert environment variables (*new*)
+4. Manage resource allocations (see below)
 4. Deprovision your deployment

+#### Environment Variables

+### Resource Allocations

-This tab also allows you to adjust your resource components - empowering you to freely scale your deployment up or down as you wish.
+The second half of this tab allows you to adjust your resource components - empowering you to freely scale your deployment up or down as you wish.
 To this end, you can:

-1. Choose your executor (local or celery)
+1. Choose your Executor (Local or Celery)
 2. Adjust worker count
 3. Add extra capacity to your cluster
-4. Adjust worker termination grace period
+4. Adjust your `Worker Termination Grace Period`

-By default, workers on your Astronomer deployment will run with 3.75GB, 1 CPU.
+#### Choose an Executor

+On Astronomer, you have full freedom to decide which Airflow Executor you want to equip your deployment with.

+You might decide to stick with the LocalExecutor for testing and later move towards the CeleryExecutor as you get ready to scale, but the decision fully depends on your use case.

+Keep in mind that you're not locked into an Executor either way at any time - you're free to adjust from one to the other as needed at any time (with proportional changes to your Astronomer bill)

+Not sure which to go with?
+Check out our [Airflow Executor Guide](https://www.astronomer.io/guides/airflow-executors-explained/).

+#### Components

+#### Resources

 Wondering what resources you need to start?
 It's hard to say, but we're happy to chat through your use case.
 Reach out to support@astronomer.io to set something up with us.